Adventure Education and Outdoor Learning BA (Hons)

 Personal Outdoor Equipment and Clothing

-All essential personal protective equipment (PPE) and specialist equipment can be accessed from our comprehensive stores, but students will need to purchase their own personal clothing, waterproofs and footwear for most activities (with the exception of very specialised footwear such as winter boots).
+All essential personal protective equipment (PPE) and specialist equipment can be accessed from our comprehensive stores, but you will need to purchase your own personal clothing, waterproofs and footwear for most activities (with the exception of very specialised footwear such as winter boots).
 As a professional practitioner you are also expected to consider purchasing your own personal equipment as your involvement and skills grow.
 Excellent deals on prices from a range of suppliers are available for students.
+Click here for guidance on suitable equipment and clothing for our activities.

 Module costs

-International Expedition Leadership (optional year 3): this involves undertaking an international expedition, which is subsidised by UHI North, West and Hebrides.
-Depending on the specific plan, you should budget for up to £1000.
+Expeditionary skills in a changing world (part 2) (optional year 3): this module involves designing, planning, and undertaking a group expedition, which will require some personal financial cost depending on the chosen destination and plan.
+Some of this cost is match-funded by UHI North, West and Hebrides, but you should budget for up to approximately £1500 of personal cost.
 There may be opportunities to gain funds to support this expedition through grant funding sources or sponsorship, which would be your responsibility to obtain.

 What can I do on completion of my course?

-With a degree in Adventure Education you will hold a valuable array of knowledge and skills that are transferable to any of the various aspects of the UK or international adventure sector.
+With a degree in Adventure Education and Outdoor Learning you will hold a valuable array of knowledge and skills that are transferable to any of the various aspects of the UK or international adventure sector.
 The specific pathway you take will be vital in helping you shape your own chosen career.
-Adventure Education covers a wide range of career pathways and specialist fields, including:
+Adventure Education and Outdoor Learning covers a wide range of career pathways and specialist fields, including:

 Your career will grow and change as the years go on, and you may progress into any one of a range of exciting areas, so you may also find yourself involved in: